mrjj/videovad/README.md

 ```

 ### Docker flow

+Run from repo root.

+Chowning to 1000:1000 is a most straightforward shortcut to avoid
+docker folder mounts permissions problems.

 ```
-$ npm run docker:build
+$ docker build -t videovad:latest .
+$ mkdir -p ./data/output && chown 1000:1000 -R "./data"
-$ npm run docker:start -v /local/folder/data:/home/node/data
+$ docker run -v "$(pwd)/data/:/home/node/data" videovad:latest
 ```

-(All paths in `input.txt` will be resolved according to docker file system that will not contain yout host files any magic way)
+(All paths in input.txt` will be resolved according to docker file system that will not contain yout host files any magic way)

 ## License note